 There are a number of protected trees on the site, covered by Tree Preservation Orders (TPO's).
 These are set out on Plan 03.
 Many of these trees are of a high quality, and are mature trees, planted during the 1800's.
-The remainder of the trees are lower quality, and less mature dating from the redevelopment of the site in the 1980's.
-It is important that proposals aim to retain the TPO trees on the site, in order to help to maintain a positive contribution to views to the site.
+These trees will be retained.
+The remainder of the trees on the site are lower quality, and less mature dating from the redevelopment of the site in the 1980's.
+It is important that proposals retain the TPO trees on the site, in order to help to maintain a positive contribution to views to the site and as a guide, any proposal for development, should also aim to retain the mature trees lining the street on Milverton Hill, to help to retain the character of the neighbourhood.
+Every effort should be made to retain other trees on the site as far as possible.